hslrock/github_guide/Chapter0.md

 Now what happens to previous folder if you add new contents in new folder and commit the new files with `git push`.

-The previous folder will not known its change.
+The previous folder will not know its change.
 In order to update the previous folder.
 You can go back to the directory of previous folder in GitBash and type `git pull origin master`

     git pull origin master

+    This is basic command for CMI